-Ethan Allen conducts business globally and has strategically aligned its business intotwo reportable segments: Wholesale and Retail.
+Ethan Allen conducts business globally and has strategically aligned its business into two reportable segments: Wholesale and Retail.
 These two segments represent strategic business areas of our vertically integrated enterprise that operate separately and provide their own distinctive services.
-Our operating segments are aligned with how the Company, including our chief operating decision maker, manages the business.
-We evaluate performance of the respective segments based upon sales and operating income.
-The accounting policies of the operating segments are the same as those described in Note 3, Summary of Significant Accounting Policies.
+Our operating segments are aligned with how the Company, including our chief operating decision maker (the "CODM") who is our Chairman of the Board, President and Chief Executive Officer, evaluates the operating results and performance of the business.

 Wholesale Segment.
 The wholesale segment is principally involved in the development of the Ethan Allen brand and encompasses all aspects of design, manufacturing, sourcing, marketing, sale and distribution of our broad range of home furnishings and accents.
-Wholesale revenue is recorded upon the shipment of our products to our retail network of independently operated design centers, Company-operated design centers, and other third-party contract business customers and accounted for 16.4% of net sales during fiscal 2024 compared to 16.3% in the prior year period.
-Our wholesale segment's net sales include sales to our retail segment, which are eliminated in consolidation.
-Our ten largest customers were all within our wholesale segment and accounted for 22% of wholesale sales during fiscal 2024 compared with 21% of wholesale sales during fiscal 2023.
-These customers were nine independent retailers and the United States government GSA, which individually represented 7% of our consolidated net sales in fiscal 2024.
+Wholesale revenue is recorded upon the shipment of our products to our retail network of independently operated design centers, Company-operated design centers, and other third-party contract business clients.
+Our wholesale segment's net sales to Company-operated design centers are eliminated in consolidation.